Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Experiments

 \section{Experiments}

 We evaluate the Spatial Deconfounder on semi-synthetic datasets from the \texttt{SpaCE} benchmark \citep{ICLR2024_d2155b1f}, modified to incorporate both local interference and spatial confounding on real-world environmental data.
-To simulate unobserved confounding, we mask key covariates after data generation.
+To simulate unobserved confounding, we mask key covariates after data generation, i.e., we completely remove them from the dataset.
 We then compare different instantiations of our method against a range of spatial baselines under both local and spatial confounding scenarios.
 The section proceeds as follows: we describe the \texttt{SpaCE} environment and our data generation process, introduce the baselines and evaluation metrics, and finally interpret the results.

-Additional details - including data generation, residual sampling, packages, hyperparameter tuning, and validation procedures - can be found in \Cref{sec:appendix_implementation}.
-Replication code is available at \url{https://github.com/moprescu/Spatial-CI}.
+Additional details---including data generation, residual sampling, packages, hyperparameter tuning, and validation procedures---can be found in \Cref{sec:appendix_implementation}.
+Replication code is available at \url{https://github.com/moprescu/Spatial-Deconfounder}.

-\textbf{Datasets and SpaCE Benchmark.} We build on the \texttt{SpaCE} benchmark \citep{ICLR2024_d2155b1f}, which provides semi-synthetic spatial datasets for causal inference under unobserved confounding.
-In its original form, \texttt{SpaCE} simulates causal effects by masking important covariates in real-world environmental and health data, but it assumes independent treatments and does not account for interference between neighboring units.
-This makes it inadequate for evaluating methods, such as ours, that explicitly address both unobserved spatial confounding and localized spillovers.
+\textbf{Datasets and the SpaCE benchmark.} We build on the \texttt{SpaCE} benchmark \citep{ICLR2024_d2155b1f}, which constructs realistic semi-synthetic spatial causal datasets from real treatments, covariates, outcomes, and spatial graphs.
+SpaCE fits flexible machine-learning models to real outcomes and then generates synthetic potential outcomes with decoupled residual errors, providing known counterfactuals for evaluation.
+Its original data-generating process targets spatial confounding, but does not explicitly model localized treatment interference or define direct and spillover effects.
+As a result, it cannot be used to directly evaluate methods, such as ours, that target both unobserved spatial confounding and localized spillover effects.

 To address this, we extend the \texttt{SpaCE} data generation process in two ways.
-First, we project the raw environmental data onto a uniform $0.25^\circ \times 0.25^\circ$ latitude–longitude grid, allowing convolutional architectures to exploit spatial locality while preserving large-scale patterns.
+First, we project the raw environmental data onto a uniform $0.25^\circ \times 0.25^\circ$ latitude--longitude grid, allowing convolutional architectures to exploit spatial locality while preserving large-scale patterns.
 Second, we incorporate \emph{interference} into the potential outcome model by allowing outcomes to depend not only on local treatment $A_s$ but also on neighbor treatments $A_{\gN_s}$ within radius $r_d$.
-Specifically, we generate outcomes under two confounding regimes:
+We generate outcomes under two confounding regimes:

 where $f$ is a predictive function learned from the observed data, $X_s$ are observed covariates, and $R_s$ are exogenous residuals.
 The local setting restricts confounding to site-level variables, while the spatial setting also allows neighborhood covariates to act as confounders.